the7blacksmith/-the_blacksmith-/README.md

 #### Now, more than a year and a half after starting this new path, I have not only passed certifications like PCAP, but I have also learned SQL, the basics of a framework like Flask, and, in subsequent courses, I have created APIs and web applications.

-#### I have a strong desire to continue learning, to improve, and to work on projects, which is why I have found GitHub to be the perfect platform to share my projects and ideas and to continue experimenting in this new universe into which I have happily fallen.
+#### I have a strong desire to continue learning, improving, and working on projects, which is why I have found GitHub to be the perfect platform to share my projects and ideas and to continue experimenting in this new universe into which I have happily fallen.